potassco/clingraph/README.md

 #### Dynamic applications

 For visualizing dynamic applications one can create multiple graphs for each time step to generate a gif.
-See example [examples/asprilo](./examples/asprilo/README.md).
+See examples [examples/asprilo](./examples/asprilo/README.md) and [examples/elevator](./examples/elevator/README.md).